Today's Articles

 He was born in Boston to William and Louise Cooper.
 A frequent reader of William Lloyd Garrison’s “Liberator,” Nell joined the antislavery movement and began working for the Liberator newspaper in the 1840s.
 At many of the antislavery functions in Boston, he was Garrison’s representative.
 He became active in the Underground Railroad until ill health forced him to withdraw.

 His description of the first Black martyr to the Revolution, Crispus Attucks, brought a key Black figure into American history.
 Still, his efforts to erect a monument to Attucks were unsuccessful in 1851.
 In protest of the Dred Scott decision, Nell organized the first Crispus Attucks celebration in America.
-After the American Civil War ended, Nell became a party in identifying the efforts of the Black soldiers in the war.
+After the American Civil War ended, Nell became a party that identified the efforts of the Black soldiers in the war.
 Carter Goodwin Woodson considers Nell to be the first African American historian.

 to be a Journalist or Reporter